-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hous lab Recommended Preparation: CIT-105Introduces desktop publishing using Adobe InDesign to create graphically rich layouts, brochures, posters, fliers, and newsletters, including layout concepts and integration of graphics with text.
+Introduces desktop publishing using Adobe InDesign to create graphically rich layouts, brochures, posters, fliers, and newsletters, including layout concepts and integration of graphics with text.

-CIT 170 WEB SITE DEVELOPMENT I
+CIT 170 WEBSITE DEVELOPMENT I

-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hous lab Creating Web sites using XHTML coding, including basic through advanced XHTML tags, and introductory CSS.
+Creating Websites using XHTML coding, including basic through advanced XHTML tags, and introductory CSS.
 Fundamental class in the sequence leading to a certificate in Web development.
 Familiarity with the Internet, a browser, and the Windows operating system is assumed.

-CIT 171 WEB SITE DEVELOPMENT II
+CIT 171 WEBSITE DEVELOPMENT II

-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hous lab Creating interactive Web sites using XHTML and DHTML, including implementation of CSS, JavaScript, Java applets, audio, and video.
+Creating interactive Websites using XHTML and DHTML, including implementation of CSS, JavaScript, Java applets, audio, and video.
 Concepts related to large-scale development, site promotion, and e-commerce are also covered.
 Familiarity with the Internet, a browser, and the Windows operating system is assumed.